 This chapter discusses how to set up and run the database server and the interactions with the operating system.

-As with any other server daemon that is connected to the world at large, it is advisable to run PostgreSQL under a separate user account.
-This user account should only own the data itself that is being managed by the server, and should not be shared with other daemons.
-(Thus, using the user "nobody" is a bad idea.)
-It is not advisable to install the executables as owned by this user account because that runs the risk of user-defined functions gone astray or any other exploits compromising the executable programs.
+As with any other server daemon that is connected to outside world, it is advisable to run PostgreSQL under a separate user account.
+This user account should only own the data that is managed by the server, and should not be shared with other daemons.
+(For example, using the user "nobody" is a bad idea.)
+It is not advisable to install executables owned by this user because compromised systems could then modify their own binaries.

-To add a user account to your system, look for a command useradd or adduser.
-The user name postgres is often used but by no means required.
+To add a Unix user account to your system, look for a command useradd or adduser.
+The user name postgres is often used but is by no means required.